ni/webvi.io/Readme.md

 ## Updating

-1. Update the `WebApp.gcomp/index.gviweb` document with the new content.
+1. Update the `WebApp.gcomp/index.gviweb` source file with the new content.
-2. Submit the updated content (keep updated content submissions seperate from build submissions).
+2. Submit the updated source file

+   **Note: Keep updated source file submissions seperate from build submissions.**
-3. Build the `WebApp.gcomp` Web Application and move the built application to the `/docs` directory.
+3. Build the `WebApp.gcomp` Web Application and move the built web application to the `/docs` directory.
 4. Submit the updated `/docs` containing the WebVI build output.